Superrehtard/old_diaspora_wiki/Prettygooddiaspora.md

 - C1** - server-side: while the user is logged in, the private key is in memory
 - C2*** - client-side: data is already encrypted when it reached the server/pod.

+- D - hybrid of end-to-end and pod-based encryption
+- D1*/*** - browser-based clients are able to communicate with encrypted messages using public/private keys stored on the pod.
+Local clients are able encrypt messages with private keys stored on the local computer.
+Local clients are also able to post messages using the pod-stored keys.
+Messages using local-client encryption are flagged as secure so browser-based clients are not subjected to encrypted hash messages, but will instead receive a placeholder telling them to log with a local client.
+Users would be able to log in with either browser or local clients.
+(Note: local client refers to a non-browser based client, or browser-based client that runs locally and stores keys without transmitting them)

 The number of stars here refer to how secure we think each of these options would be (roughly):
 1 star: gives security against attacks from outside all pods 2 stars: also gives security against attacks with read access to any pod's disk (but not its memory)